AT&T

 Validation

-Task success rates nearly doubled.
+Task success nearly doubled.
 Twice.

 Taxonomy validation study showing category match rates